The world of large-format, interactive displays can be overwhelming. Here’s a quick run-through.

 There are obvious benefits that come from investing in office digital signage: improved wayfinding, increased visibility, simple conference room check-in, etc. But companies who take initiative to invest aren’t just spending to spend.
 They’re making a statement to the entire organization that they’re investing in improving the quality of employees day-to-day.
 They’re investing in workplace.

-Interested in conference room reservation software to pair with your display devices?
+Interested in conference room reservation software to pair with your interactive devices?
 Start a 14-day free trial to see if Robin is right for your office.

-For the best-case scenario when employees interact with a conference room touch screen display in your office, we recommend looking for these qualities to make for a quick, easy and accurate experience.
+For the best-case scenario when employees interact with a large format touch screen display in your office, we recommend looking for these qualities to make for a quick, easy and accurate experience.

 • 5-wire resistive or infrared touch screens: Between the two, they cover the best circumstances for touch screen technology from transmissivity, type of object able to be used (stylus vs. finger), and more.There are technically five different types of touch screen technology, which you can read more about here.

-What are the best conference room display devices?
+What are the best large-format touch screen displays?

-We made a quick list of five the best touch screen options for your office.
+We made a quick list of five the best touch screen options for your office lobbies and elevator bays.
 At Robin, we’ve tried out both Chromebase and Elo touch screen displays, both being solid options as they’re relatively easy to mount and setup.
 We also pulled some favorites from across the web.

 3. Leyard & Planar

-What if I already have a ton of traditional displays devices and TVs for our office?
+What if I already have a ton of traditional TVs for our office?